 6. Climb the University Church

 Regular readers will know that one of my favourite ways to see a city is from above, usually by finding a nice tower and climbing to the top of it.
-It turns out that even in all my years living around Oxford I had never found a suitable tower, which was a bit of a failing as it turns out there’s an excellent view to be had from the top of the University Church of St. Mary the Virgin, which is right next to the Radcliffe Camera.
+It turns out that even in all my years living around Oxford I had never found a suitable tower, which was a bit of a failing as it turns out there’s an excellent view to be had from the top of the University Church of St Mary the Virgin, which sits right next to the Radcliffe Camera.

 More Things to Do in Oxford

 If you still have time after the highlights above (or if punting isn’t your thing and you need an alternative), Oxford has plenty more to offer.
+The museums in particular are a strength of the city and most of them are free.

 Practicalities for Visiting Oxford